 In the news this week, retired senior Judge Denzil Lush has warned of the lack of safeguards in the Power of Attorney system in England and Wales.
-Lucy Pankhurst, Senior Associate in the Wills, Trusts and Probate team, responds to these comments.
+Sarah Ripper, Partner in the Wills, Trusts and Probate team, responds to these comments.

 A Lasting Power of Attorney (‘LPA’) is a document that allows you to appoint chosen people to act on your behalf in the event that you can no longer manage handling your affairs alone.
 You can only make an LPA whilst you have mental capacity.

 Judge Denzil Lush’s view this week was that he did not believe there were adequate safeguards in the LPA document and that he would prefer to go through the alternative procedure which is allowing a family member, once you have lost mental capacity, to apply to the Court of Protection for a Deputyship Order.